roachfire/roachlab/htpc/README.md

 - Return to the Prowlarr webUI and go to `Settings` -> `Apps`.
 - Click on `+` and then `Sonarr`.
 - Set sync level to "Full Sync", add your Prowlarr server's address, your Sonarr server's address, and paste your API Key.
 - Click save and your setup should be done.
+Your indexers should automatically show up in the `Settings` -> `Indexers` section of the app.
 The next thing we need to do is to tell Sonarr to use Transmission.
 - Click `Download Clients`.
 - Click the `+` icon and click on `Transmission`.